G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

 Terraform will ask you to confirm the action.
 Enter “yes”.

-### Create a load balancer
+### Create a Load Balancer

-This section explains how to create a load balancer with a pool, listener, and member.
+This section explains how to create a Load Balancer with a pool, listener, and member.

 1\.
 Open the main.tf file where you configured the Gcore provider for Terraform.